Species Introduction

 ✓ Expert Tip

-Consider adding aquarium salt in moderation to promote gill health and reduce stress.
+Consider adding aquarium salt in moderation to help with stress and prevent certain diseases.

 Q: What lighting conditions do Nothobranchius Rachovii prefer?